efou/Once-upon-a-time/documentation/intro.md

 **Term 2**

 Administrator: He is responsible for the proper functioning of the system.
-The administrator approves the registration material and feedback.
-He approves or denies books' uploads and payments.
+The administrator approves the registration, material and feedback.
+He approves or denies uploads of books and images.

 **Term 3**